Paradies tree

 Paradise Expert City Guide to Bologna

-Bologna Landscape, Monteveglio Abbey Park, Welcome Bologna
+Bologna Landscape, Monteveglio Abbey Park.
+Photo courtesy of Welcome Bologna

 Best Traditional TrattoriaTrattoria Bertozzi

 If you ask a local what traditional Bologna restaurant best dishes up the impossibly famous local cuisine, you’ll inevitably be guided to this atmospheric neighborhood trattoria just far enough outside the city center to maintain its authentic cred.
-Tagiliatelleal ragù,meatballs with peas, gramignapasta with saffron,guanciale(cured pork cheeks) and zucchini …there’s no wrong order.
-Owners Alessandro (chef) and Fabio (wine, social butterfly) make for a dazzling twosome that embodies everything that’s memorable about an Italian meal out.
+Tagliatelle ragù, meatballs with peas, gramigna pasta with saffron, guanciale (cured pork cheeks), and zucchini …there’s no wrong order.
+Owners Alessandro (chef) and Fabio (wine, social butterfly) make for a dazzling twosome that embodies everything memorable about an Italian meal out.

-Trattoria Bertozzi | Photo by Kevin Raub
+Trattoria Bertozzi.
+Photo by Kevin Raub

 Worth the SplurgeTrattoria Amerigo 1934